HyagoOliveira/SceneManagement/README.md

 In this example, you can:

 1. Use the [Scene](/Scripts/Attributes/SceneAttribute.cs) attribute on a ```string``` or ```int``` field to display an Object Field for Scene assets.
-2. Make a reference for your **SceneLoadingSettings** asset and use it to loading new scenes using ```SceneManager.LoadScene``` functions.
+2. Make a reference for your **SceneLoadingSettings** asset and use it to loading new scenes using ```SceneManager.LoadScene()``` functions.
 3. You can also just fades the screen without loading a new Scene using ```SceneManager.FadeScreen```.
-You may pass an action to it that will be executed when the screen fades out.
+You may pass an action to it and it'll be executed when the screen fades out.

 ### Create Loading Scenes